Half-Life (video game): Sales

-After maintaining the 16th place for May in the US, Half-Life exited PC Data's monthly top 20 in June.
-Half-Life became the fifth-bestselling PC game of the first half of 1999 in the US.
-Its domestic sales during 1999 reached 290,000 copies by the end of September.
-During 1999, it was the fifth-best-selling PC game in the US, with sales of 445,123 copies.
-These sales brought in revenues of $16.6 million, the sixth-highest gross that year for a PC game in the US.
-The following year, it was the 16th-bestselling PC game in the US, selling another 286,593 copies and earning $8.98 million.
+After maintaining the 16th place for May in the U.S., Half-Life exited PC Data's monthly top 20 in June.
+Half-Life became the fifth-best-selling PC game of the first half of 1999 in the U.S. Its domestic sales during 1999 reached 290,000 copies by the end of September.
+During 1999, it was the fifth-best-selling PC game in the U.S., with sales of 445,123 copies.
+These sales brought in revenues of $16.6 million, the sixth-highest gross that year for a PC game in the U.S. The following year, it was the 16th-best-selling PC game in the U.S., selling another 286,593 copies and earning $8.98 million.

 The PlayStation 2 version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 Half-Life's global sales reached 2.5 million units by July 2001.
 Edge noted in 2003 that "a significant number of the 7.5m copies of the PC version were bought because the game offered such potential for community-driven expansion".
-As of November 16, 2004, eight million copies of the game had been sold, by 2008, 9.3 million copies had been sold at retail.
+As of November 16, 2004, eight million copies of the game had been sold, and by 2008, 9.3 million copies had been sold at retail.
 Guinness World Records awarded Half-Life the world record for Best-Selling First-Person Shooter of All Time (PC) in the Guinness World Records: Gamer's Edition 2008.

-Sequels
+Expansions and sequels

+Half-Life was followed by an expansion pack, Opposing Force, on November 1, 1999, developed by Gearbox Software.
+Players control Hazardous Environment Combat Unit (HECU) Corporal Adrian Shephard, who fights a new group of aliens called Race X and Black Ops units after being split from his team.
+Gearbox developed a second expansion pack, Blue Shift, in which players control Barney Calhoun, a security guard at Black Mesa, as he attempts to escape the facility.
+It was developed as a bonus campaign for the Dreamcast port of Half-Life, but was released for Windows on June 12, 2001, after the port was canceled.
+Gearbox created a cooperative multiplayer expansion pack, Decay, exclusively for the PlayStation 2 port of Half-Life which is played through the perspectives of Gina Cross and Colette Green, two Black Mesa scientists.

 Half-Life 2 was announced at E3 2003 and released in 2004.
 The player controls Freeman 20 years after the Black Mesa incident in the dystopian City 17, where he joins a rebellion against an alien regime.
-It was followed by the episodic games Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007).
+It was followed by the episodic sequels Half-Life 2: Episode One (2006) and Half-Life 2: Episode Two (2007).
 After cancelling several other Half-Life projects, Valve released Half-Life: Alyx in 2020.